fish-meister/pulse/README.md

 Welcome to our introduction on how to use Pulse as efficiently as possible!

+All commands  marked with a `⚙️` require the User to have the `manage_guild` permission.

 # Settings
 In order to use Pulse at its maximum potential, it's a great idea to set up all of the settings features first.
 - `/setmodlogs [channel]` Enable Moderation Logging for your Server